hbs-rcs/hbsgrid-docs/docs/storage.md

 4. Validate the import
 5. Remove your data from the import folder

 To create the database table (step 2), you will need to know the name of all columns, each column’s data type (integer, numeric with decimals, string of characters, etc), and each column’s maximum width.
-For example, if one of the columns in your data is US phone numbers of the format 6174953292, then you may opt to use int(10) as the column data type.
-This tells us that all entries will be integers with up to 10 digits.
+For example, if one of the columns in your data is US phone numbers of the format 6174953292, then you may opt to use int(10) as the column data type (i.e., integer with up to 10 digits).
 However, if you suspect some entries have dashes such as 617-495-3292, then you will need to use char(12) which stores the data as a string of characters, up to 12 characters in length.

 ### Import Example